0xPolygonID/onchain-nonmerklized-issuer-demo/README.md

 ### Description

 This is a demo frontend page that communicates with the [non-merklized on-chain issuer](https://github.com/0xPolygonID/contracts/blob/main/contracts/examples/BalanceCredentialIssuer.sol) to issuer non-merklized credential.
+The **on-chain non-merklized issuer** can use information from a blockchain (such as balance, token ownership, etc.) to issue a credential directly on the blockchain.
+This approach is decentralized and trustless - no need to trust an issuer to act honestly, because it's enforced by the smart contract and auditable on chain.
+But it comes with a few limitations: max 4 data fields in the credential and data is public.
+More about [non-merklized credentials](https://docs.iden3.io/protocol/non-merklized/).
+You can also consider the [merklized on-chain issuer](https://github.com/0xPolygonID/onchain-merklized-issuer-demo) solution if you need a centralised issuer without a limit on the number of fields.

 ### Quick Start Installation